 Not all corals are affected by bleaching in the same way.
 Different species and growth forms of corals have different susceptibilities to bleaching.
 Since all reef communities are composed of a different mix of corals, often some reefs are more badly affected than others.
 Also, levels of climate and environmental stress can vary among reefs, leading to differences in the amount of bleaching seen at different locations.
 This leads to many unanswered questions about mass bleaching and resilience of different reef communities.

 Mass Bleaching and Recovery

-Localized or colony-specific bleaching has been recorded for over 100 years but only in the last 20 years have we seen mass bleaching events in which a wide range of coral species bleach over a large area of reef.
-While the influence of local stressors can explain small-scale bleaching events, widespread, mass bleaching is most commonly attributed to elevated sea temperatures in conjunction with increased ultraviolet radiation due to calm weather and clear skies.
-Because most corals live close to their maximum thermal limits, a temperature increase of only 1 to 2 degrees Celsius above the long-term average can trigger mass bleaching, particularly when prolonged.
+Localized or colony-specific bleaching has been recorded for more than 100 years but only in the last 20 years have we seen mass bleaching events in which a range of coral species bleach over a large area of reef.
+While the influence of local stressors can explain small-scale bleaching events, widespread, mass bleaching is most commonly attributed to elevated sea temperatures, in conjunction with increased ultraviolet radiation due to calm weather and clear skies.
+Because most corals live close to their maximum thermal limits, a temperature increase of only 1-2 degrees Celsius above the long-term average can trigger mass bleaching, particularly when prolonged.